-- First we need to create ImagingApi object while passing Client ID and Client Secret detials as arguments
+- First, we need to create an ImagingApi object while passing Client ID and Client Secret details as arguments

 - Secondly, load PNG image from local drive and pass as argument to UploadFileRequest object

-- Thirdly, call the UploadFile(…) method of ImagingApi to upload the file to Cloud storage (you may skip this step if image is already avaiable in Cloud storage)
+- Thirdly, call the UploadFile(…) method of ImagingApi to upload the file to Cloud storage (you may skip this step if the image is already available in Cloud storage)

 - Now call the ConvertImage(…) method of ImagingApi class to initiate the conversion operation

-- Finally, as the response contains a streamed image, so we can save it to local drive by using File.Create object (method is shown below).
+- Finally, as the response contains a streamed image, so we can save it to a local drive by using File.Create an object (the method is shown below).

-- The first step is to create ImagingApi object which takes Client ID and Client Secret detials as arguments
+- The first step is to create an ImagingApi object which takes Client ID and Client Secret details as arguments

-- Seconldy, read the PNG image from local drive using File.OpenRead object
+- Secondly, read the PNG image from the local drive using File.OpenRead object

 - Then call the CreateConvertedImage(…) method of ImagingApi to perform the conversion operation